AJStacy/adze/docs/quick-start/modifying-logs.md

 adze().timestamp.namespace('my-module').log('Logging something in my module.');
 ```

+The namespace modifier allows us to add some meta data about what part of our project is generating the log.
+This is useful for filtering and controlling our logs, which we will get into later.

 ## Using the Label Modifier

 Adze ships with a modifier method named `label()` that applies a label to a log and is used for grouping multiple logs together globally.
 If you refer to the [console logging standard on MDN](https://developer.mozilla.org/en-US/docs/Web/API/console) you will see that some of the console log methods like `console.count()` accept a **label** parameter.

 The problem with the standard API is that the `count` method is always of a level of **info**.
 What if we want to count logs with a debug level?
 With the current JavaScript standard it is impossible to do so with the `console.count()` method.
 Because of this, Adze takes a different approach to log methods that require a label.
 Adze gives you [label](../guide/modifiers.md#label) and [count](../guide/modifiers.md#count) as modifiers which enables you to terminate it at whatever log level you deem appropriate.

 There is however one caveat to using modifiers that require a label (such as `count`).
-Labels are dependent upon the existing of a global [Shed](../guide/using-shed.md) store for tracking the labeled log group globally.
-Let's take a look at some code below to hopefully help this make more sense.
+Labels are dependent upon the existence of a global [Shed](../guide/using-shed.md) store for tracking the labeled log group globally.
+We will dive deeper into Shed and the global context a bit later in this tutorial, but first let's take a look at some code below to hopefully help this make more sense.

 ```javascript
 import adze, { createShed } from 'adze';